ztyyLV/web-twain-docs/indepth/faqs/develop/how-to-enable-remote-scan.md

 layout: default-layout
 noTitleIndex: true
 needAutoGenerateSidebar: true
-title: Dynamic Web TWAIN FAQs Develop How To Enable Remote Scan
+title: How To Enable Remote Scan
 keywords: Dynamic Web TWAIN, Documentation, Develop
 breadcrumbText: How To Enable Remote Scan
-description: Dynamic Web TWAIN SDK Documentation FAQs How To Enable Remote Scan
+description: How To Enable Remote Scan
 ---

-# Develop
+# Development

 ## How To Enable Remote Scan?